sensory education resources

 Pinterest graphic - Top Tips for SEND teachers

-In any mainstream school 15%-20% of your class will probably have a diagnosed special educational need.
-Click To Tweet There will be many children more with an undiagnosed need who will require your time, patience and effort.
+In any mainstream school, 15%-20% of your class will probably have a diagnosed special educational need.
+There will be many children with undiagnosed needs who will require your time, patience and effort.
 As the saying goes “We are all teachers of SEN”.

 • A student’s communication system is their voice so replace lost PECS symbols immediately.